Gino-Freud-Hobayan/Exploratory_Data_Analysis_COVID19_on_Python/README.md

 7. The dataset contains **ages ranging from 2 to 80 yrs old (spread)**, with a **median age of 32 years.**

-8. The majority of individuals fall between ages 27 and 47, as indicated by the interquartile range (IQR) of 20.
+8. **The majority of individuals fall between ages 27 and 47**, as indicated by the interquartile range (IQR) of 20.

     This indicates that **the data might be slightly positively skewed**.
 This means that the distribution may have a longer tail on the right (higher) side.